FrostyMfasis/online-vs-physical-retail/README.md

 ## From Brick to Click: The Shifting Landscape of Retail
 ---

 *The evolution of retail.
-We will examine the contrast between  Brick and Mortor sales vs E-commerce sales and pinpoint the drivers influencing retail outcomes.
+We will examine the contrast between  Brick and Mortor sales vs. E-commerce sales and pinpoint the drivers influencing retail outcomes.
 We will also forecast the future of E-commerce vs. Brick and Mortor sales.

 ## Questions we want to answer:
   *Which medium of will be the more relavent way of shopping for consumers?